 To compare the models Add the results of 28 day click and 1 day view and compare that to the current model

-In this example you can see campaign 1 / line 1 generated 34 ‘Add to cart’ events as measured by 7 day click / 1 day view.
+In this example, you can see campaign 1 / line 1 generated 34 ‘Add to cart’ events as measured by 7-day click / 1-day view.
 Under the old attribution model ( 28 day click / 1 day view) it generated 45 (2 + 43 / 1 day + 28 days).
 This is a 32 % difference in reported conversions.
-Across these 5 campaigns there is 25% difference in reported conversions.
+Across these 5 campaigns, there is a 25% difference in reported conversions.

 – UTM tag campaigns so the source of the traffic can be properly attributed

 – Ensure your key goals/conversion points are also set up in Google Analytics.

 What is my option to get more accurate data?

 Switch to server-to-server reporting